 - 15 SEO Tips to Get Your Balls in the Right Pocket

 - 4 Kansas City SEO Tips to Boost Your Ranking

 - How Schema Markups and Rich Snippets Can Drive Traffic

 - Kansas City SEO Basics

 - Using Your Franchise Website for Local SEO

 - Affordable Search Engine Optimization

 Google Analytics is a tool that lets you see how many unique visitors you had (within any specific time frame), how many pageviews you received, how many pages each person visited, a user’s average time on site, bounce rate, traffic sources (direct, search and referral), and which pages users exited from.
-This information can be used to see where there’s room for improvement and which demographics you should be targeting for conversions.
+In addition This information can be used to see where there’s room for improvement and which demographics you should be targeting for conversions.
 If you’re not sure how to get traffic to a new website but you’re trying out our tactics, you can use this tool to measure efficiency.